pfheatwole/thesis/source/foil_aerodynamics.rst

 aerodynamics knowledge of its sources.
 First, the use of this method with non-zero rotation is explicitly mentioned in :cite:`hunsaker2006LiftinglineApproachEstimating`.
-Also, this assumption is shared with the vortex-lattice model used in `AVL
-<https://web.mit.edu/drela/Public/web/avl/>`_, although in that method the
-trailing legs are aligned with the foil :math:`x`-axis, regardless of freestream flow.
+Also, this assumption is shared with the vortex-lattice model used in AVL :cite:`drelaAthenaVortexLattice`, although in that method the trailing legs are aligned with the foil :math:`x`-axis, regardless of freestream flow.
 In Phillips' method the trailing are aligned to the freestream, which for this work is defined as the local upstream velocity :math:`\vec{u}_{\infty,0}` of the central section under the assumption that it minimizes average deviation.

 For a related technical discussion that incorporates rotation rates into a vortex lattice method, refer to :cite:`drela2014FlightVehicleAerodynamics`